25 Most Poisonous and Venomous Animals in the World

 2. Deathstalker Scorpion

-Adults usually suffer a sharp pain from the sting of this scorpion, while children may become paralyzed.
+Adults usually suffer a sharp pain from this scorpion’s sting, while children may become paralyzed.

-However, both in the case of a child or an adult, eventually, the victim’s lungs fill up with fluid, and he or she dies.
+However, in the case of a child or an adult, the victim’s lungs eventually fill up with fluid, and he or she dies.

 3. Pufferfish